obsidianmd/obsidian-help/en/Obsidian Web Clipper/Variables.md

 | `{{title}}`       | Title of the page                                                                      |
 | `{{time}}`        | Current date and time                                                                  |
 | `{{url}}`         | Current URL                                                                            |

+## Prompt variables

+Prompt variables leverage language models to extract and modify data using natural language.
+Prompt variables require [[Interpret web pages|Interpreter]] to be enabled and configured.

+- `{{"a summary of the page"}}` — the double quotes around the prompt are important, and used to distinguish from preset variables.
+- Prompt responses can be post-processed with [[filters]].

+Prompt variables have the benefit of being extremely flexible and easy to write, however they come with several tradeoffs: they are slower to run, and may have cost and privacy considerations depending on the provider you choose.

+If the data you want to extract is in a consistent format it is best to *not* use prompt variables.
+Unlike other variable types, prompt variables need to be processed by an external language model, so they are replaced only once [[Interpret web pages|Interpreter]] has run.

 ## Meta variables